Keeping warm in winter

 If you care for someone, you can help to protect them from the cold weather by supporting them to keep their home warm.
 It's also important that you do all you can to keep yourself healthy and well in winter too.

 If either you or the person you look after struggle to keep your home warm, or find it a challenge to pay for gas and electric, you may be able to get help and advice from your local district / borough council or housing provider.
-You can refer yourselves for this support through the First Contact scheme.

 If you think you'll struggle to stay warm and afford your energy bills this winter you can call Warmer Derby and Derbyshire on tel: 0800 677 1332.
 Their free energy helpline offers impartial advice on how to stay warm at home, afford energy bills and be more energy efficient.
 Householders across the county might be eligible for financial help with a new boiler, money off their energy bills, help with energy bill debt, or a home visit for more advice.